-Pelvic organ prollapse can be stressful and scary, especially when it’s new and not something that you are used to!
+Pelvic organ prolapse can be stressful and scary, especially when it’s new and not something that you are used to!
 Prolapse can be mild or severe, and in the severe cases, there may be a bulge that comes past the opening to the vagina.
 Prolapse symptoms are feelings of fullness, pressure, or like something is hanging in the vagina.

 How common is pelvic organ prolapse?

 Prolapse is very common, but shouldn’t be considered normal.
 Some studies say that up to 50% of birthing persons have reported some degree of prolapse, and maybe up to 20% have reported symptoms.
-This can be more common with aging, also.
+This can be more common with ageing, also.
 Since this can affect so many birthing persons, it’s important we are aware and know what to do about it.